AtiahY/dsp312project/README.md

 # dsp312project

-# first human is identified in a frame
+# first humans are identified in a frame

-# distance between 2 human is determined
+# distance between 2 humans is determined